davidsowerby/takkan/docs/tutorial-guide/tutorial.md

 ### Populate test data

-### Set up Precept to display data
+### Set up Takkan to display data

-We need a Precept `PDataProvider` to support the query, and an 'openIssues' route to display it.
+We need a Takkan `PDataProvider` to support the query, and an 'openIssues' route to display it.

 - Update *precept.dart* to be:

 <<< docs/tutorial/step04/precept.dart{16-22,63-84}

-- Install the **precept_back4app** package:
+- Install the **takkan_back4app** package:

 ?????????